sparkflows/sparkflows-docs/docs/installation/installation/python-install-ubuntu.rst

   .. figure:: ../../_assets/configuration/piplist.PNG
    :alt: Installations
-   :width: 90%
+   :width: 60%

 Install required packages
 -------------------------

 Install the required python packages for Fire Insights::

-  pip install -r fire-x.y.x/dist/fire/requirements.txt
+  pip install -r fire-3.x.y_spark_3.2.1/dist/fire/requirements.txt

 ``requirements.txt`` file is available in the installation directory of Fire Insights.

+   ..
+Note:: This can run into `Memory error` if there is not enough free RAM on the machine.
+In that case, please split the dependencies in `requirements.txt` into multiple parts and install.

 If connecting to S3 buckets from PySpark
 ----------------------------------------